Senators to Hear Opening Arguments as Trump Fumes Over Trial

-Opening arguments will begin in Donald Trump's impeachment trial after an emotional first day ended with the Senate voting to hear the case for convicting the former president of inciting the riot at the U.S. Capitol even though he is no longer in office.
+Opening arguments will begin Wednesday in Donald Trump's impeachment trialafter an emotional first day that wrenched senators and the nation back to the deadly Jan.
+6 attack on the U.S. Capitol.

-On Wednesday, House Democrats prosecuting the case and the former president’s attorneys will lay out their opposing arguments before the senators, who are serving as jurors.
-The defense lost the vote seeking to halt the trial on constitutional grounds, 56-44, leaving Trump fuming over his lawyers' performance and allies questioning the defense strategy.
+Trump’s attorneys sought to halt the trial on constitutional grounds, but lost that bid on Tuesday.
+Their arguments were meandering at times, leaving Trump fuming over his lawyers’ performance and allies questioning the defense strategy.
 Some called for yet another shakeup to his legal team.

-House prosecutors on Tuesday wrenched senators and the nation back to the deadly attack on Congress, showing a graphic video of the Jan.
-6 mob violence that stunned the the world as hundreds of rioters ransacked the building to try to stop the certification of Democrat Joe Biden’s victory.
-Five people died.
+House Democratic prosecutors are seeking to link Trump directly to the riot that left five people dead, replaying graphic video of the rioters trying to stop the certification of Democrat Joe Biden’s victory and Trump’s statements urging them to fight the election results.

-That detailed and emotional presentation by Democrats was followed by meandering and occasionally confrontational arguments from the Trump team, which insisted that his remarks were protected by the First Amendment and asserted that he cannot be convicted as a former president.
-Even Trump’s backers in the Senate winced, several saying his lawyers were not helpful to his case.

-Senators, many of whom fled for safety themselves the day of the attack, watched and listened, unable to avoid the jarring video of Trump supporters battling past police to storm the halls, Trump flags waving.
+Senators, many of whom fled for safety the day of the attack, watched graphic videos of the assault by Trump supporters who battled past police to storm the halls, Trump flags waving.
 More video is expected Wednesday, including some that hasn't been seen before.

-The heavy emotional weight of the trial punctuates Trump’s enduring legacy as the first president to face impeachment trial after leaving office and the first to be twice impeached.
-While many minds are made up, the senators will face their own moment to decide whether to convict or acquit Trump of the sole charge of “incitement of insurrection.”
+Trump is the first president to face an impeachment trial after leaving office and the first to be twice impeached.
+The riot followed a rally during which Trump urged his supporters to “fight like hell,” words his lawyers say were simply a figure of speech.
+He is charged with “incitement of insurrection.”

 “That’s a high crime and misdemeanor,” Rep. Jamie Raskin, D-Md., declared in opening remarks.
 “If that’s not an impeachable offense, then there’s no such thing.”

-Trump’s lawyers insist he is not guilty, his fiery words just figures of speech.

-Security remained extremely tight at the Capitol, a changed place after the attack, fenced off with razor wire and with armed National Guard troops on patrol.
-The nine House managers walked across the shuttered building to prosecute the case before the Senate.
+Security remains extremely tight at the Capitol, fenced off with razor wire and patrolled by National Guard troops.

-White House press secretary Jen Psaki said Biden would not be watching the trial of his predecessor.
+White House press secretary Jen Psaki said Biden would not be watching the trial.

 “Joe Biden is the president, he’s not a pundit, he’s not going to opine on back and forth arguments,” she said.

-Lead defense lawyer Bruce Castor said he shifted his planned approach after hearing the prosecutors’ opening and instead spoke conversationally to the senators, saying Trump’s team would do nothing but denounce the “repugnant” attack and “in the strongest possible way denounce the rioters.”
-He appealed to the senators as “patriots first,” and encouraged them to be “cool headed” as they assess the arguments.
+Lead defense lawyer Bruce Castor said he shifted his planned approach after hearing the prosecutors’ emotional opening and instead spoke conversationally to the senators, saying Trump’s team would denounce the “repugnant” attack and “in the strongest possible way denounce the rioters.”
+He appealed to the senators as “patriots first,” and encouraged them to be “cool headed” as they assessed the arguments.

-Trump attorney David Schoen turned the trial toward starkly partisan tones, saying the Democrats were fueled by a “base hatred” of the former president.
+Trump attorney David Schoen turned the trial toward starkly partisan tones, arguing the Democrats were fueled by a “base hatred” of the former president.

-The early defense struggles also underscored the uphill battle that Trump’s lawyers face in defending conduct that preceded an insurrection that senators themselves personally experienced.
-Though they will almost certainly win Trump’s acquittal — by virtue of the composition of the Senate — they nonetheless face a challenge of defanging the emotion from a trial centered on events that remain raw and visceral, even for Republicans.

 Republicans made it clear that they were unhappy with Trump’s defense, many of them saying they didn’t understand where it was going — particularly Castor’s opening.
 Louisiana Sen. Bill Cassidy, who voted with Democrats to move forward with the trial, said that Trump’s team did a “terrible job.”
 Maine Sen. Susan Collins, who also voted with Democrats, said she was “perplexed.”
 Sen. Lisa Murkowki of Alaska said it was a “missed opportunity” for the defense.

-While the 56-44 vote affirmed the Senate’s authority under the Constitution to decide the case even after the president had left office, the total was still far from the two-thirds threshold of 67 votes that would be needed for conviction.
+Six Republicans joined with Democrats to vote to proceed with the trial, but the 56-44 vote was far from the two-thirds threshold of 67 votes that would be needed for conviction.

 At one pivotal point, Raskin told his personal story of bringing his family to the Capitol that day to witness the certification of the Electoral College vote, only to have his daughter and son-in-law hiding in an office, fearing for their lives.